cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 Here we note a deficiency in the switch support as compared to ``Flavours``.
 In the last example after loading intel/2019 and foo, we have the non-MPI build of foo as expected.
-However, upon subsequently loading the openmpi module, we still have the non-MPI version of foo loaded, as evidenced by the output of the fake foo command.
+However, upon subsequently loading the openmpi module, we still have the non-MPI version of foo loaded, as evidenced by the output of the dummy foo command.
 I.e., the foo package was *not* automatically reloaded, as there was no prereq in the foo modulefile on an MPI library (as in the non-MPI build there is no MPI library to prereq).
 Also note that module list does not really inform one of this fact.